Saint Joseph's Day: Italy and San Marino

-In Italy, 19 March is also celebrated as Father's Day.
+In Italy, Saint Joseph's Day is also celebrated as Father's Day.
 In the historical region of Romagna, including the independent Republic of San Marino, bonfires known as the fogheraccia are lit on the eve of Saint Joseph's Day; the bonfires are especially popular in Rimini, where they extend the length of the city's coastal conurbation from Cattolica to Cesenatico.
 Bonfires are traditionally lit for Saint Joseph's Day in several other places in Italy outside Romagna, such as in Bobbio, Emilia-Romagna, in Matera, Basilicata; in the Val Trebbia, and in Serracapriola, Apulia.
 Zeppole are traditionally fried on the bonfires in Itri, Lazio.

 In Calabria, lagane e ceci, a pasta dish containing chickpeas, is shared among families and neighbours on Saint Joseph's Day.
 The custom, which is known as u cumbitu, may have emerged in the 20th century, or have origins in Calabria's medieval feudal society.
 Rich families invited poorer people from their neighbourhood for a feast at their house.
 Some of the guests would dress as the Holy Family, sometimes extended to include Joachim and Anne, Mary's parents.
 The hostess would kiss guests' hands in an act of reverence.
 Lagane e ceci was served as the first dish, followed by pan-fried cod and zeppole, the dessert typically associated with Saint Joseph in Calabria.
 After the meal, guests would be given leftovers to take home to their relatives.
 U cumbitu notably suspended class structures in Calabria, which was particularly afflicted by poverty and hunger, and was a symbol of social solidarity and fraternity.